dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 ![Hard Disk System](/img/posts/2018-12-10-the-analytic-i-ching/hard-disk-system.jpg)

-If you can then describe how the statistical mechanical aspects of those particle systems are aligned along various variables -- width of chamber in an internal combustion engine or how the composition of oxygen, gasoline and nitrogen impact the dynamics of the gases -- then this is an ensemble.
+If you can then describe how the statistical mechanical aspects of those particle systems are aligned along various variables -- e.g. the width of chamber in an internal combustion engine or how the composition of oxygen, gasoline and nitrogen impact the dynamics of the gases -- then this is an ensemble.
 It allows you to parameterize the statistical mechanical distributions used in thermodynamics along some variables and sample from distributions whose variables you can change.

 **Why is this relevant for psychology and sociology?** Even though the spatial complexity is profoundly more convoluted than with